 Is something holding you back from giving tarot card readings?
 Do you have some unanswered questions that you’re just not sure about and don’t know who to go to get real answers from?

 There’s something about tarot that seems a little more intimidating than oracle cards.
 It feels like you really need to “know” the cards in order to move forward, and you might be afraid that you’ll do something wrong in a reading.
-I know, because I have the same feelings about jumping into tarot!
+I know, because I had the same feelings about jumping into tarot!

 This week, I’m rolling out our first guest blog post with tarot goddess Brit Charmichael.
 She’s going to be answering all of your tarot questions so you feel confident about doing readings for yourself and others.
 Enjoy!